- Our Work

 Safeguarding Egypt’s environment and natural resources contributes to economic and social development and improves the quality of life for citizens.
 Since the mid-1990s, USAID has cooperated with Egypt’s environment sector to formulate and implement environmental policies and promote the adoption of best practices.
 USAID’s partnership with Egypt has resulted in improved solid waste management, cleaner air, energy efficiency, protection of the Red Sea and Sinai, improved coastal resources management, sustainable tourism management and stronger environmental non-governmental organizations.

-USAID’s response to environment and natural resource challenges includes:
+USAID’s response to environment and natural resource challenges has historically included:

 - Providing economic opportunities, improved housing, utilities, public transportation systems, access roads and educational and vocational training facilities for people living along the southern Red Sea coast and on the Sinai Peninsula;